Serotonergic Psychedelics as Antidepressants: What the Evidence Actually Shows

 A claim I encounter from clinicians without a psychopharmacology background is that hallucinations are by definition pathological and therefore no drug producing them can be therapeutic.
 This conflates the pharmacologically induced perceptual alteration of psilocybin with the psychopathological hallucinations of schizophrenia.
 The phenomenology, neurobiology, and clinical context are entirely different.

 More importantly, the question of whether perceptual effects are necessary for antidepressant benefit is an active research question, not a settled one.
 Non-hallucinogenic 5-HT2A-related compounds show antidepressant-like effects in preclinical models.
 The hallucination-as-medicine framing is not the only model anyone is working with.
+The argument that 'it causes hallucinations therefore it cannot work does not engage with the pharmacology.
+It is worth retiring.

 Frequently Asked Questions